picatz/Vmstator/README.md

 Vmstator is a Ruby API for [vmstat](https://en.wikipedia.org/wiki/Vmstat).
 It provides an [OO](https://www.tutorialspoint.com/ruby/ruby_object_oriented.htm) interface to be able to parse the contents of the output of vmstat and access that infromation intuitively.

+#### Supported Platforms

+Currently working on / testing on Debian GNU/Linux 8

 ## Screen Shot

 ![screenshot](http://i.imgur.com/q5WkVhQ.png "Screen Shot")